 Likewise, issues over parenting time or residential custody can arise which may also necessitate the need for an expert, such as a child and family investigator.
 We are there for our clients each step of the way, to guide them regarding what’s needed from an evidentiary standpoint to support their positions.
 We believe that informed clients make better decisions along the way.

 Don’t be caught off-guard in your Greenwood Village divorce case!
 Whether your case appears simple or contentious, having the right law firm behind you matters.

 Common Issues That Arise With Divorce and How Can an Attorney Help

 A typical divorce case does not exist.
 Each couple and situation is unique.
-An attorney can guide you through the issues that might arise with your specific divorce case, including child custody (legal and physical), child support, visitation, alimony, insurance issues, property division, business assets, retirement benefits, stocks and bonds, domestic violence, protective orders, prenuptial agreements, and more.
+An attorney can guide you through the issues that might arise with your specific divorce case, including child custody (legal and physical), child support, visitation, alimony, insurance issues, property division, business assets, retirement benefits, stocks and bonds, domestic violence, protective orders, and more.

 A lawyer will have the knowledge, experience and resources to fight for the best possible outcome for your divorce case, regardless of its unique factors.

 Enlist the Help of Reliable, Experienced Greenwood Village Divorce Lawyers